privacyguides/privacyguides.org/docs/technology/dns.en.md

 icon: material/dns
 ---

-The [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System) is the 'phonebook of the Internet'.
-DNS translates domain names to [IP](https://en.wikipedia.org/wiki/Internet_Protocol) addresses so browsers and other services can load Internet resources, through a decentralized network of servers.
+The [Domain Name System](https://en.wikipedia.org/wiki/Domain_Name_System) is the 'phonebook of the Internet'.
+DNS translates domain names to IP addresses so browsers and other services can load Internet resources, through a decentralized network of servers.

 ## What is DNS?

 When you visit a website, a numerical address is returned.
 For example, when you visit `privacyguides.org`, the address `192.98.54.105` is returned.

 DNS has existed since the [early days](https://en.wikipedia.org/wiki/Domain_Name_System#History) of the Internet.
 DNS requests made to and from DNS servers are **not** generally encrypted.
-In a residential setting, a customer is given servers by the [ISP](https://en.wikipedia.org/wiki/Internet_service_provider) via [Dynamic Host Configuration Protocol (DHCP)](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
+In a residential setting, a customer is given servers by the ISP via [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).

 Unencrypted DNS requests are able to be easily **surveilled** and **modified** in transit.
 In some parts of the world, ISPs are ordered to do primitive [DNS filtering](https://en.wikipedia.org/wiki/DNS_blocking).
-When a user requests the IP of a domain that is blocked, the server may not respond or may respond with a different IP address.
-As the DNS protocol is not encrypted, the ISP (or any network operator) can use [deep packet inspection (DPI)](https://en.wikipedia.org/wiki/Deep_packet_inspection) to monitor requests.
+When a user requests the IP address of a domain that is blocked, the server may not respond or may respond with a different IP address.
+As the DNS protocol is not encrypted, the ISP (or any network operator) can use [DPI](https://en.wikipedia.org/wiki/Deep_packet_inspection) to monitor requests.
 ISPs can also block requests based on common characteristics, regardless of which DNS server is used.
-Unencrypted DNS always uses [port](https://en.wikipedia.org/wiki/Port_(computer_networking)) 53 and always uses the [User Datagram Protocol (UDP)](https://en.wikipedia.org/wiki/User_Datagram_Protocol).
+Unencrypted DNS always uses [port](https://en.wikipedia.org/wiki/Port_(computer_networking)) 53 and always uses UDP.

 Below, we discuss and provide a tutorial to prove what an outside observer may see using regular unencrypted DNS and [encrypted DNS](#what-is-encrypted-dns).